-It clearly is common sense to engage a lawyer who speaks your mother tongue.
+It´s clearly common sense to engage a lawyer who speaks your mother tongue.

-Always obtain an estimate – presupuesto of costs in advance, if possible in writing, and shop around and compare fees from a number of lawyers, as they can vary considerably.
+Always obtain an estimate – presupuesto of costs in advance, if possible in writing and shop around to compare fees from a number of lawyers, as they can vary considerably.
 The estimate should detail exactly what the lawyer will do for his fee.